ProjectZeroTrustSecurity/ServiceMesh-Sample/README.md

 1) "make test-processor" to test the services end to end

 2) Individual services can be tested easily with "make test-add",  "make test-subtract", "make test-multiply", "make test-divide" & "make test-compositeop"

-## Traffic shaping
-1) Direct all traffic to v1 of the compositeop service.

-- "make initts1" - Set up the traffic rules

-- "make testts1" - 80% of the traffic goes to v1, 10% to v2 & 10% to v3

-- "make cleants1" - clean up the traffic rules

-2) Direct all traffic to v3 of the compositeop service.

-- "make initts2" - Set up the traffic rules

-- "make testts2" - 80% of the traffic goes to v3, 10% to v1 & 10% to v3

-- "make cleants2" - clean up the traffic rules

-3) Direct traffic to v2 based on presence of a http header

-- "make initts3" - Set up the traffic rules

-- "make testts3" - two calls one with the header and another without to demonstrate redirection to traffic

-- "make cleants3" - clean up the traffic rules

-4) Traffic mirroring - Mirror calls to a service

-- "make initmirror" - Set up mirroring of calls to compositeop-v1 to compositeop-v2

-- "make testmirror" - Execute test calls to show mirroring, use jaegar ui to see the calls mirrored

-- "make cleanmirror" - clean up the mirror rules

-## Testing microservices
-1) Introduce a fixed delay of 30s to v1 of compositeop servie

-- "make initfd" - Set up the fixed dealy

-- "make testfd" - all calls take time to execute because of the 30s delay to the compositeop service

-- "make cleanfd" - clean up the virtual service

-2) Combine fixed delay and request timeout to demonstrate timeouts for microservice through istio

-- "make initrt" - Set up the fixed dealy & request timeouts

-- "make testrt" - see calls to processor service timeout in 10s because of a fixed delay os 30s

-- "make cleanrt" - clean up the virtual services

-3) Fault injection

-- "make initfi" - Set up the http faults with code 500 for all traffic to compositeop-v2

-- "make testfi" - Some calls time out with the error

-- "make cleanfi" - clean up the virtual services

-## Handling microservice failures
-1) Circuit Breaker - Set up a circuit breaker

-- "make initcb" - Set up circuit breaker for compositeop service

-- "make testreqcb" - Use fortio load testing tool to execute a single call, this should succeed

-- "make testreqscb" - Use fortio to execute multiple calls concurrently and this should cause circuit breaker to be triggered

-- "make infocb" - Query istio proxy to see the pending calls to verify circuit breaker trigger

-- "make cleancb" - clean up the circuit breaker setup

-## Monitoring
-1) Run "make monitor" on a separate command line to set up all monitoring services.
-This assumes all istio addons are installed.

-- http://localhost:16686 - Jaeger UI to see the tracing

-- http://localhost:7411 - Zipkin UI to see the traces

-- http://localhost:9090 - Prometheus UI to query istio metrics

-- http://localhost:3000 - Grafana UI to see metric dashboards

-- http://localhost:8088/force/forcegraph.html - Istio Service graph UI

-## Security
-1) Network policies - Use network policies to secure services

-- initnp - Initialize allowed traffic between microservices

-- cleannp - clean up network policies

-2) Seucirty Policies - Work in Progress

 ## Cleanup
 - "make restart-all" - restart all pods within the calculator application